formatjs/formatjs/packages/website/docs/intl-messageformat.md

 This package aims to provide a way for you to manage and format your JavaScript app's string messages into localized strings for people using your app.
 You can use this package in the browser and on the server via Node.js.

-This implementation is based on the [Strawman proposal][strawman], but there are a few places this implementation diverges.
+This implementation is based on the [Strawman proposal](http://wiki.ecmascript.org/doku.php?id=globalization:messageformatting), but there are a few places this implementation diverges.

-_Note: This `IntlMessageFormat` API may change to stay in sync with ECMA-402, but this package will follow [semver][]._
+_Note: This `IntlMessageFormat` API may change to stay in sync with ECMA-402, but this package will follow [semver](http://semver.org/)._

 ### How It Works

-Messages are provided into the constructor as a `String` message, or a [pre-parsed AST][parser] object.
+Messages are provided into the constructor as a `String` message, or a [pre-parsed AST](./intl-messageformat-parser.md) object.

 ```tsx
 const msg = new IntlMessageFormat(message, locales, [formats], [opts]);